English

 Additional items:

-• Students may major in any of the departments/disciplines represented in the Writing minor and also minor in Writing as long as the majority of the minor classes (9hrs minimum) come from courses outside the major department.
+• Students may major in any of the departments/disciplines represented in the Interdisciplinary Writing minor and also minor in Interdisciplinary Writing as long as the majority of the minor classes (9 hours minimum) come from courses outside the major department.

 • Substitutions for Additional Individual Elective Courses are allowed as long as the substitutions are approved by both the English and Communication departments.

-• Departments may designate individual courses in their own departments as ineligible to count towards the writing minor as long as students have been sufficiently notified.
+• Departments may designate individual courses in their own departments as ineligible to count towards the Interdisciplinary Writing minor as long as students have been sufficiently notified.

 Public, Technical, and Workplace Writing Certificate